7 Best Red Dot for Shotguns (Hands-On Guide)

 Factors To Consider When Buying a Red Dot Sight for Shotgun

-When we get to AR-style shotguns, to the recent spate of bullpup designs from KelTec, S&W, IWI, and more, you have an inline stock.
-This requires a slightly higher mount to even see the dot.
-Typically, absolute co-witness height is about as low as you can go.
+Now, AR-style shotguns and some of the newer bullpup designs from KelTec, Smith & Wesson, IWI, and others are a different story.
+Those have inline stocks, so you’ll need a slightly higher mount just to see the optic.
+In those cases, absolute co-witness height is usually about as low as you can reasonably go.

 Best Shotgun Red Dot Mounts